 The best way to explore all that nature has to offer is to get out and hike some trails on foot.

 You, like many of our residents, may find a moderate physical challenge to be empowering, as you discover that you possess far more strength than you know.
 As you pause to take in the breathtaking views throughout a hike, you’ll be reminded that your recovery journey will bring its own moments of beauty that are always worth the challenges you’ll overcome along the way.

 Do you remember plunging into a pool as a kid—how the shouts and conversations around you were immediately muffled?
 Do you remember how you floated in silence for a few seconds before emerging with laughter?
 When you go swimming in Hawaii, you can rediscover those innocent moments of peace and joy.

-When you participate in our dolphin-assisted therapy, you’ll enjoy a transformative experience and make memories to last a lifetime.
+When you participate in our ocean-based therapy, you’ll enjoy a transformative experience and make memories to last a lifetime.

 Even in the winter, the fun doesn’t stop on the Big Island.
 January through March is the peak season for watching humpback whales as they migrate.

 When you witness these majestic creatures move through the water with strength and ease, you’ll be inspired to navigate your own journey with similar grace.
 Whale watching can provide you with a special memory, an opportunity to bond with your new HIR family, and an inspirational moment to carry with you throughout your journey to recovery.

 Whether your day is full of healing conversations in therapy or exciting adventures around the Big Island, there’s no better way to end a day in Hawaii than watching the sunset with your new friends.

 If you’re lucky, you’ll even get to see the green flash—an incredible phenomenon that sometimes causes the sun to appear green for a few seconds right at sunset.